Maame Araba E. Buadu, MD, MPH

 Casey joined the CTEU in April 2021 as a clinical research coordinator in Dr. Alisa Manning’s lab.
 He is interested in contributing data visualizations and synthesizing project results for gene-environment interactive studies.
 Casey graduated with a BM from Berklee College of Music.

 Jessica McGoldrick, BS

 Jessica McGoldrick joined September 2020.
-She works as a Senior Clinical Research Coordinator in Dr. Hamed Khalili's group supporting multiple clinical trials in the field of IBD.
-She graduated from Tufts University in 2018 with a dual degree in Biochemistry and Spanish.
-Prior to joining the CTEU, she worked as a clinical research coordinator on endoscopy-based research studies in the MGH GI Unit.
+She works as a Clinical Project Manager for Dr. Hamed Khalili supporting studies examining environmental risk factors in the field of IBD.
+She graduated from Tufts University in 2018 with a dual degree in Biochemistry and Spanish and is currently an MBA student in the Health Sector program at Boston University.